Services

 Proportional representation:

-The total of votes cast for a list (party) is decisive for the number of deputies a party will have.
-Every vote counts; consequently, also candidates of smaller parties can win seats in parliament.
-However, the system of proportional representation is conducive to the formation of splinter parties and might thus hinder the establishment of clear parliamentary majorities – especially if there is no restrictive clause.
+The total votes cast for a list (party) determines the number of representatives a party will send to parliament.
+As every vote counts, candidates of smaller parties can also win seats in parliament.
+The system of proportional representation may, however, facilitate the formation of splinter parties and therefore make it more difficult to form a majority in parliament – especially if there is no restrictive clause.

 Legal bases